Advanced UTM Naming Conventions Guide (Complete Framework)

 UTM Naming Convention

-Maybe you already use them somewhat effectively, but wonder if there aren’t better naming conventions out there—conventions that would help you report on the ROI more easily and with greater depth.
+Maybe you already use them somewhat effectively, but wonder if there aren’t better naming conventions out there, conventions that would help you report on the ROI more easily, with greater depth, and across every metric that matters.
 Or, maybe the main issue is a vast stockpile of tagged links that’s far too cumbersome to organize.

 Which Marketers See Value from Advanced UTM Conventions?

 Marketers who benefit most from UTMs typically run large campaigns and run them often.
 But there’s more to it.
-Advanced UTM naming conventions are most useful for marketers who share at least a few of the following circumstances:
+Advanced naming conventions are most useful for marketing professionals who share at least a few of the following circumstances:

 • Runs campaigns that generate volumes of data rapidly